FedeDP/ncursesFM/README.md

 ---

-If built with libconfig support, it reads following variables from /etc/default/ncursesFM.conf...remember to set them!
+If built with libconfig support, it reads following variables from $HOME/.config/ncursesFM.conf or /etc/default/ncursesFM.conf...remember to set them!
 * editor -> editor used to open files, in non X environment (or when xdg-open is not available)
 * show_hidden -> whether to show hidden files by default or not.
 Defaults to 0.
 * starting_directory -> default starting directory.